ogobrecht/ogobrecht.github.io.sources/content/posts/2020/download-blobs-with-sqlplus.md

 spool off
 ```

 Congratulations - You are the owner of a base64 encoded CLOB on your client disk.
 And now?
-Before you are able to unzip the file you need to decode it - depending on your operating system you can do this with your OS tools:
+Before you can unzip the file you need to decode it - depending on your operating system you can do this with your OS tools:

 - Windows: `certutil -decode app_100.zip.base64 app_100.zip`
 - Mac: `base64 -D -i app_100.zip.base64 -o app_100.zip`